revane/SerializingSynchronizationContext/README.md

 The code here was developed as part of my team's work on an application using async/await.
 The application deals with user input and wireless communication and so asynchronous events are flowing from one to the other.
-Thread serializaiton was required to protect concurrent access to class tate.
+Thread serializaiton was required to protect concurrent access to class state.
 Through a process of iterative refinement, we came up with this custom SerializationContext.